 ADB imposes sanctions, such as debarment, on parties that have engaged in corrupt, fraudulent, coercive, collusive, obstructive practices, or other integrity violations.

-ADB has entered into a Cross Debarment Agreement with other multilateral development banks, in which ADB may cross debar parties that have been debarred by any of the participating multilateral development banks (MDBs), and vice versa.
+ADB has entered into a Cross Debarment Agreement with other multilateral development banks (MDBs), in which ADB may cross debar parties that have been debarred by any of the participating MDBs, and vice versa.

-What can I do if I have been disbarred?
+What can I do if I have been debarred?

 - There is an appeals process available to sanctioned parties who meet the criteria specified in ADB’s Integrity Principles and Guidelines (IPG).

 - A party is not automatically reinstated upon the expiry of the debarment period.
 To restore eligibility, debarred parties must seek reinstatement from OAI and provide a basis for ADB to consider their reinstatement.
 OAI will assess the credibility and merits of a reinstatement request, taking into account a range of factors including: